syncedtoblog/syncedtoblog.github.io/_posts/2020-03-20-Social-Rationing.md

 ![_config.yml]({{ site.baseurl }}/images/2020-03-20-Social-Rationing-2.png)

 Many people will already understand the idea based on the experiences of older generations.
-Plus the prospect of being able to see people will keep the spirits up as opposed to an indefinite isolation.
-Perhaps this would result in better overall social distancing versus just requesting people not to socialize, as people may lapse less.
+Plus the prospect of being able to see friends and family will keep the spirits up as opposed to an indefinite isolation.
+Perhaps this would result in better overall social distancing versus just requesting people not to socialize, as people may lapse less often.

 At risk populations would also get tokens, but just less frequently.
 On a larger scale under social rationing there would be less pressure on the health system, and those people could get ICU treatment should the need arise.

 I am most definitely not an epidemiologist, but as a social tool to limit virus spread, a social ration book seems like an interesting idea.
 It would serve to reduce the frequency of social contact over no measures, but could be implemented with more geographic specificity, less population fatigue and on a longer term compared to lockdowns.

 Obviously there are a number of privacy implications to this idea.
 Historically once wartime ended, rationing ended soon after.
 With the UK government one should expect for this to be the case on this occasion too.

+Thanks for reading
+Tejas